vyomasystems-lab/riscv-ctb-challenge-K-a-rthz/challenge_level1/challenge1_logical/README.md

-Found couple of instruction errors.
+Found couple of instructional errors.
 Solved it and generated test_spike.dump file.

 ![Alt text](<Screenshot (97).png>)

+Errors were in addition instruction.